ROCm/rocprofiler-sdk/source/docs/api-reference/pc_sampling.md

 };
 ```

-one proceeds configuring the PC sampling service on an agent with `agent_id` to generate samples every 1000 micro-seconds in the following way:
+4. Configure the PC sampling service on an agent with `agent_id` to generate samples every 1000 micro-seconds as shown here:

 ```cpp
 auto status = rocprofiler_configure_pc_sampling_service(ctx,